elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_kidsiot.md

 ![](./images/kidsiot_13.jpg)

-***Note：If you get a warning indicating some packages will be removed because of incompatibility issues, you can follow the prompts or create a new project in the menu.
+***Note：*** If you get a warning indicating some packages will be removed because of incompatibility issues, you can follow the prompts or create a new project in the menu.